Piyush Marmat

 Case (hypothesis): These beans are from this bag.
 (The beans were taken out of this bag) Result (conclusion): These beans are white.
 (These beans that we have now are white) Rule (first principle) All the beans in this bag are white. (all the beans taken out will be white)

 Only deductive argument guarantees the truth of the conclusion.
 Abductive and inductive arguments are trial fits to make the deduction work.
-The idea of non-deductive or ampliative arguments introduces the concept of probability.
+The idea of non-deductive or ampliative arguments introduces the concept of probability (how likely the conclusion is).
 The probable the conclusions, the stronger the ampliative argument.
 If the premises are in fact true then such strong arguments are called cogent arguments.

 In abduction, we seek a probable case that makes the conclusion deductively true given the rule is true.